Today's Friday • 10 mins read

 The authors provide a lucid step-by-step approach to reducing stress using mindfulness.
 They use illuminating insights and practical exercises.

 Now, this is a highly practical book.
-You would want to — and it nudges you at the right places — do the exercises right away.
+You would want to do the exercises right away.
 The practices given are approachable and doable.

 A further relief is that for most of the exercises, you would need nothing special except a place to sit without any disturbance or noise.